 Many people can stay engaged easier by varying their daily self-care routines.
 For example, some mornings when you wake up, you may not feel like meditating—at least not right away.
 Try an energetic Tai Chi workout to get your blood pumping and expend some excess energy when this happens.
 After a good cool-down, you may find you are ready to practice meditation to get ready for your day.

 The point of learning and practicing yoga, tai chi, and meditation is to have a complete toolbag of techniques at your disposal so you can adapt to the needs of each day.
 Changing your routine also helps avoid repeated overuse stresses on your muscles and bones.

-Each of these disciplines emphasizes a specific aspect of physical and mental well-being, so use the tool you need that day.
+Each of these disciplines emphasizes a specific physical and mental well-being aspect, so use the tool you need that day.
 For example, if a big event at work presents the possibility of causing anxiety, reach in your tool bag for some calming meditation before you head out the door.